 Returning for its second year to Sydney’s International Convention Centre (ICC) is the 2018 Sydney International Boat Show, one of the Southern Hemisphere’s largest, from Thursday 2 August to Monday 6 August.
 Two levels will feature 32,000 square meters of exhibit space, with marina displays just minutes away at Cockle Bay, Darling Harbour.
 An estimated 1.3 million people attended last year’s show.

-This year, Oceanmax is focused on growing the Australian market, our second-biggest, through strategic partnerships with QEP Australia and new distributor All Marine Spares, who will also be at the show.
+This year, Oceanmax is focused on growing the Australian market, our second-biggest, through strategic partnerships with QEP Australia and new distributor All Marine Spares (AMS).
 Our first time exhibiting at SIBS, we plan on driving consumer awareness and education around our flagship product, Propspeed foul-release coating, in a big way.
 We’ll also be giving away a bottle of rum a day!

 “The 2017 show was a huge success for Oceanmax,” says Chris, who supported at QEP’s Propspeed stand.
 “In 2018, we’ve decided to up the ante by hosting our own stand that will offer all the more to boat owners.
 We see SIBS as a great opportunity to work with and educate yards and boat owners from Australia and further afield, as well as network with some of the world’s leading brands in the marine sector.”